Combined BS/MS in Computer Science and Engineering

 - you have completed at least 90 undergraduate credit hours toward the BS degree;

-- you satisfy all regular graduate admission requirements of the CSE Department, including GRE scores, letters of reference, etc.;
+- you satisfy all regular graduate admission requirements of the CSE Department, including personal statement, letters of reference, etc.;

 - you are admitted to graduate study under the normal graduate admission criteria and processes.